 2. Felt or Synthetic Underlayment

-Moving on, we have the ice and water shield for your roof: the felt or synthetic underlayment.
+Moving on to other essential parts of a roof, we have the ice and water shield: the felt or synthetic underlayment.
 The home’s underlayment is the protective blanket that provides cushioning and is directly installed on your roof’s decking.
 Since it’s waterproof, it creates a moisture barrier to prevent water damage issues.

 There are different types of underpayment membranes.
 Different options include: